noir-lang/noir/docs/docs/dev_docs/contracts/deploying.md

 </TabItem>
 </Tabs>

 When you create a new account, it gets automatically registered.
-It can be verified by calling `aztec-cli get-accounts` OR in aztec.js by using `await aztecRpc.getAccounts()`
+It can be verified by calling `aztec-cli get-accounts` OR in aztec.js by using `await aztecRpc.getRegisteredAccounts()`

 > **NOTE 1**: If we didn't register owner as a recipient we could not encrypt a note for the owner and the contract deployment would fail because constructor execution would fail (we need owner's public key to encrypt a note).